nsc9605/Move_Those_Buns/README.md

 ## Usage

-Once all dependencies have been installed, users should run the following command in the terminal:
+Once all packages have been installed, users should run the following command in the terminal:

      `node server.js`